 My name is Elliot and my life changed overnight.
 An athlete through high school and college, I regularly played pick-up basketball and football games with friends.
 While I didn't necessarily go to the gym, I stayed in decent enough shape.
 Not once did I ever have any doubts about my physical prowess or questioned my body's ability to take on any task.

-Together since high school, when I was on the football team and she was a cheerleader, me and my wife lived the All-American dream.
-We had this cute little house in an idyllic little town in Middle America.
+I’d been with my wife since high school when I was on the football team and she was a cheerleader.
+We lived the All-American dream.
+We had this cute little house in an idyllic little town in middle America.
 It was complete with a well-manicured lawn that I cut myself and an actual honest to god white picket fence that surrounded it.
 To make things even better, we were pregnant.

 Life didn't seem like it could get any better for us.
 But we learned the hard way that everything could change at any minute, any day.
 For us, that day was a late summer night.

-Having just finished my routine Wednesday night basketball game at the gym, I embarked on the fifteen, twenty-minute drive back home.
+Having just finished my routine Wednesday night basketball game at the gym, I embarked on the fifteen-minute drive back home.
 Another car in the parallel lane, coming from the opposite direction, lost control and slammed into mine.

 Luckily, I survived the crash.
 But I had to be put into a medically induced coma to aid recovery.
-For two weeks, I thankfully slept through surgery after surgery, putting me back together again.
+I thankfully slept through surgery after surgery for two weeks that put me back together again.

 The day that I fully recovered and woke up, was the day I realized that life would never be the same.
 All the things that became routine for me were suddenly more complicated, more complex.
 It was like I was in someone else's body.

 Injured in the crash, my back and left arm had plates and screws in them.
 Being in the medically induced coma had caused my muscles to atrophy and weaken.
 Something as trivial as holding a bag of groceries became near impossible as my strength would just give out.